netanel208/Opencv-edge-detection-and-blurring/README.md

-# opencv-edge-detection-and-blurring
+# Opencv Edge Detection and Blurring

-Exercise in Computer Vision and Image Processing course.
+The exercise involves the exercise of various edge detection and blurring functions as part of the homework assignments in the course.